Flooding Cleanup in North Dakota Leaves Residents Vulnerable to Asbestos Exposure

 Most obvious was the vermiculite insulation being haphazardly removed from attics and walls that were damaged by the flood.
 Asbestos also is prevalent inside flooring, duct work, framed walls and concrete block.

-Exposure to the asbestos fibers, which are microscopic and often inhaled, can lead to mesothelioma cancer, whose symptoms can lay dormant for as long as 50 years before becoming a problem.
+Exposure to the asbestos fibers, which are microscopic and often inhaled, can lead to mesothelioma cancer.

 According to a press release from the North Dakota Department of Health, much of the vermiculite being found came from the mines in Libby, Montana, which were closed in 1990 after many cases of asbestos exposure were traced there.